lmarinl1/HPC-Project-DNA/README.md

 - Jorge Andrés Hoyos Gómez

 ## Project description

-### Base Counting

-In this project we are looking on how to do a successful count of the  four nucleobases in the nucleic acid of DNA that are represented by the letters G–C–A–T. They are guanine, cytosine, adenine and thymine.
+The Main focus of the project is to receive

 ### Transcription: DNA to mRNA

-After this we will be performing a transcription from DNA to mRNA.
+First we will be performing a transcription from DNA to mRNA.
 During transcription, DNA is converted to messenger RNA (mRNA) by an enzyme called RNA polymerase in this project it will be converted by the algorithm .
 RNA is a molecule that is chemically similar to DNA, and also contains repeating nucleotide subunits.
 However, the “bases” of RNA differ from those of DNA in that thymine (T) is replaced by uracil (U) in RNA.
 DNA and RNA bases are also held together by chemical bonds and have specific base pairing rules.
 In DNA/RNA base pairing, adenine (A) pairs with uracil (U), and cytosine (C) pairs with guanine (G).
 The conversion of DNA to mRNA occurs when an RNA polymerase makes a complementary mRNA copy of a DNA “template” sequence.
 Once the mRNA molecule has been synthesized, specific chemical modifications must be made that enable the mRNA to be translated into protein.

 ### Translation: mRNA to protein